burkedavid/jira-knowledge-base/README.md

 1. Navigate to "Settings" from the main menu
 2. Configure "Product Context" for industry-specific AI analysis
 3. Set "Quality Threshold" for test case generation (1-10 scale)
+4. Configure "RAG Settings" for semantic search and AI analysis
-4. Configure user types, key features, and security standards
+5. Configure user types, key features, and security standards
-5. Save settings to apply across the platform
+6. Save settings to apply across the platform
 ```

 **Quality Threshold Settings**: